garrandall/popular-music-data/tracks/why-must-we-wait-until-tonight-tina-turner.md

 Tell me why?
 Baby.
 Why must we wait until tonight?
 Oh, yeah Tell me why?
 Why, when I've waited all my life?
 You're touching me, I'm touching you...
-Oooh, what should I do?
+Oh, what should I do?
 Now tell me why, why must we wait 'till tonight?

 You like to take it real slow
 Show me every little move you know